 In sum, the combined corpus and critical analysis presented in this chapter shows that fear is the prevailing affect which permeates RSE texts which focus on sexual identities and relationships.
 This analysis of fear constitutes what Leap terms spectrality in that it creates a spectral discourse in the 2019 RSE corpus which reiterates the Section 28 text of 1988.
 The result is that those with responsibility for delivering RSE in schools are placed in a contradictory and impossible position with regards to non-heterosexual relationships.
 They cannot express homophobia, but they simultaneously cannot express positive attitudes towards non-heterosexual relationships and practices in case this is perceived as breaching the RSE edict of not ‘promoting sexual orientation’ or ‘promoting same-sex marriage’.
 For this reason, I argue that the spectral language of Section 28 needs to be completely removed from current RSE documents and guidelines.

-Since preparing this chapter and sharing the findings from the corpus analysis with educational practitioners, charities and professional organisations, I am happy to report that, as a result of sharing the research findings presented in this chapter with organisations who used it to lobby the government, the verb promote from all of the newest 2019 RSE guidance document so that it no longer collocates negatively with sexual orientation and same-sex marriage.
+Since preparing this chapter and sharing the findings from the corpus analysis with educational practitioners, charities and professional organisations, including organisations who used it to lobby the government, the verb promote, in all of the newest 2019 RSE guidance document, no longer collocates negatively with sexual orientation and same-sex marriage.
 This is likely to be the final version of the document which will be used to teach RSE in schools from 2020.
 This change is already a measure of success of the research findings presented in this chapter.
-But arguably further work can still be done in terms of alerting organisations who produce resources for the teaching pf RSE (e.g. PSHE Association, Sex Education Forum) about the need to pay careful attention to the way language is used in both the materials used and in the way topics are talked about in class.
-Educational practitioners with responsibility for delivering RSE have also suggested to me that the research findings can be shared with Ofsted who may then be able to focus on language use as part of their ongoing observations and reviews of how RSE is being taught in schools.
+But arguably further work can still be done in terms of alerting organisations who produce resources for the teaching of RSE (e.g., Personal and Social Health Education Association, Sex Education Forum) about the need to pay careful attention to the way language is used in both materials and the way topics are discussed in class.
+Educational practitioners with responsibility for delivering RSE have also suggested that my research findings be shared with Ofsted, who may then be able to focus on language use as part of their ongoing observations and reviews of how RSE is being taught in schools.
 Given that LGBT+ identities and relationships are now included in the RSE guidance (albeit in a small section), there is a need to ensure that materials and activities do not inadvertently or deliberately produce ‘spectral discourses’ around LGBT+ relationships.
-There is clearly a role for applied linguists in advising on language use in the teaching of RSE, especially as it relates to teaching about gender and sexuality diversity.
+There is clearly a role for applied linguists in advising on language use in the teaching of RSE, especially as it relates to teaching about gender and sexuality diversity and it is hoped that this chapter provides practical evidence of how this process can successfully take place.

 References